 The Comayagua travel guide can show you options for eating, resting, and enjoying the sights, so you will spend less time trying to find a hotel or restaurant when you arrive in the former capital of Honduras.

 We recommend you visit Comayagua to see its many beautiful churches.
-The Cathedral of Saint Mary in the heart of town, and the Church of Mercy (Iglesia de La Merced), are quite popular destinations.
+The Cathedral of Saint Mary in the heart of town, and the Church of Mercy (Iglesia de La Merced), are quite popular destinations and home of the Oldest Clock in America.
 This Comayagua travel guide provides an in depth look at Comayagua, so you can choose that hotel, find a good restaurant, and see the Comayagua city sights.

 Comayagua Honduras General Information